RHElements/rhelements.github.io/docs/create-a-rhelement/step-2c.md

 }
 ```

-After those updates and refreshing our demo page, our profile looks much better.
+After saving and viewing our demo page, our profile element looks much better.

 ![demo page css step]({{ "assets/images/demo-page-css-step.png" | relative_url }}){:width="500px"}

-A couple of things to note in here is the use of the `:host` selector to set the styles of our container element `<rh-cool-element>`.
-Second, we added styles to our `button` element but we don't have to worry about this style affecting other buttons on our page.
-Since we have a shadow root, our styles for this element are encapsulated and won't bleed outside of our element.
-This is one of the main benefits of shadow DOM in that we can feel confident that our element will always look the same when we distribute our element.
-There are a lot of cool things that you can do with styling shadow DOM.
-If you'd like to learn more check out the Styling section of [Shadow DOM v1: Self-Contained Web Components](https://developers.google.com/web/fundamentals/web-components/shadowdom#styling).
+A couple of things to note:
+1. The `:host` selector sets the styles of the container element `<rh-cool-element>`.
+2. The `button` styles are encapsulated within this element and will not bleed out, meaning that there's no worry of this it affecting other buttons on the page.
+Feeling confident that your element will always look the same when it's distributed is one of the main advantages of the shadow DOM.
+Check out the Styling section of [Shadow DOM v1: Self-Contained Web Components](https://developers.google.com/web/fundamentals/web-components/shadowdom#styling) to learn what else you can do with styling the shadow DOM.

-Now that our demo page has been updated, let's take a quick look at what happened to our ES6 version of the element in the root of our element's directory.
+Now that our demo page is updated, let's take a look at what happened to the ES6 version of the element in the root of our element's directory.

 ```
 import RHElement from "../rhelement/rhelement.js";